CQUlearningsystemgroup/Langxu/README.md

 ## BackEnd_Reconstruction&Analysis
 The back-end software contains code for image reconstruction,
-you can run the code as follows:
+you can run the code as follows in CCN_demo folder:

       1.change path to CCN_demo folder
       2.run demo.m